4 June 2017

 Kennedy later goes to list how the word Nigger has become a fluid term and an almost unifying form of insult as the Irish are sometimes referred to as the “niggers” of Europe, and arabs, when described casually by bigots, are sometimes referred to as “sand-niggers.”
 These are just two of the numerous examples Kennedy provides and that itself is revealing enough about the potency of the word.

 Kennedy’s book is vital reading to any and all who are left puzzled to the nature of the word nigger, specifically whether or not they are really allowed to say it.
-Before the reader thinks I can answer that question, allow me to clarify: I CAN’T. I am a white man writing a review of the book and not in fact commenting on the existence of the word or my freedom to use it in public.
-I don’t use it in public but that is only because I’ve read this book, as well as commentary and testimony by numerous African Americans, and realized that it just doesn’t hold any relevance or usefulness in my lexicon.
+Before the reader thinks I can answer that question, allow me to clarify: I CAN’T. I am a white man writing a review of the book and not in fact commenting on the existence of the word or my freedom to use it.
+I don’t use it, but that is partly because I’ve read this book, as well as commentary and testimony by numerous African Americans, and realized that it just doesn’t hold any relevance or usefulness in my lexicon.

 That, and I try to avoid being a dick to the best of my ability.